 Site performance must also be taken into account if you are wondering how to drive more traffic to your store.
 A well-built eCommerce website that is managed accurately and updated as per the customer expectation wins.

-User Interface/User Experience is nothing but the ease at which eCommerce website can be used.
+User Interface/User Experience is nothing but the ease at which an eCommerce websites can be used.
 Here are some of the points to be considered to make people stay for longer on your website.

 - Clear-cut, responsive layout design that benefits mobile users too.